Federal Broadband Deployment Resources

 Connect America Fund

 The FCC’s Connect America Fund (CAF), a program of the Universal Service Fund, provides funding to expand access to broadband services in high-cost areas.
 Under Phase II of the CAF program, Hawaiian Telcom received approximately $26 million to service 11,081 locations with a minimum of 10 megabits per second download and 1 megabit per second upload (10/1 Mbps).
-These locations were primarily on Hawaii Island with a deployment schedule of 2015 to 2020.
+These locations were primarily on Hawaii Island.

 You may access the map above at: https://data.usac.org/publicreports/caf-map/ to view more information on eligible areas and locations deployed.